Lyn Goodear FAHRI

 Julia's background includes more than 17 years' experience in membership based organisations, primarily in the not-for-profit sector.
 She previously held the position of membership manager at AHRI from 2009 to 2011, and has returned in 2013 as national manager of operations.

 Julia oversees the membership, commercial and client services, events and information technology teams to ensure the best possible outcomes for AHRI members and stakeholders.
 Julia has qualifications in business and finance.

-National Manager, Government and Media Relations
+General Manager, Government and Media Relations

 Paul has been with AHRI since February 2002.
 He is responsible for liaison with government and relations with the national media, having previously worked in the communications role.
 Prior to AHRI his background includes publishing and instructional design positions with Deakin University, a managing editor role with the Victorian Curriculum and Assessment Authority, and a period as a ministerial speechwriter and in-house journalist.
 Paul has an arts degree and a diploma of education.